 All testing of the water samples from a private and commercial or community-based bore should be conducted by trained personnel and the analysis done by a National Association of Testing Authorities (NATA) accredited analytical laboratory.
-Contact details for the laboratories can be found on the SA Health website on the topic of drinking water quality testing laboratories.
+Find out about the laboratories that provide these services.

 No. Compensation is not provided to landholders where the EPA determines that groundwater is unsuitable for use after permits are issued.
 The bore owner accepts all risks and responsibility associated with obtaining a permit and drilling the bore.

 New domestic well owners should be aware that like all industrialised cities, Adelaide has groundwater contamination as a direct result of past practices of manufacturing, industry, agriculture and burial of waste products.
 Investigations are ongoing and new sites of contamination are progressively being discovered.

 A permit to drill a well is valid for 12 months and is based on the knowledge available to the Minister’s delegate at that point in time.
 Unfortunately, if site contamination is discovered at a later date and the bore water is unable to be used due to site contamination that presents a potential harm to human health, this is at the risk of the bore owner.